Welcome to Anytune on Android! We hope Anytune will help you learn, transcribe and practice your favourite songs faster and easier.

 You can browse and play audio files on your device and stream songs from Apple Music and Spotify.

 In the Player you can adjust the tempo, pitch and tuning of each song.
-You can save marks to create sections, save regions and use Autoloop for easy looping.
+You can save marks to create sections, save regions and use Autoloop and the Loop Trainer for easy looping.

 Some Tips: